Yoshiitaka/Yoshiitaka/README.md

 * Participated in peer code develop
 * Organized a welcome event for new members.

-## ②: Core Staff, XR Team, Attendance Department KDDI, Tokyo
+## ②: Core Staff, XR Team, KDDI, Tokyo
 * Developing and managing a contents management system for XR applications by using Golang, TypeScript, Vue, Element UI, AWS.
 * When the Scrum master is absent, I become the Scrum master and support the team members.
 * Created a release template and automated the release flow.